 An excellent academic education is the cornerstone of what students can expect at Alexandra College.
 Each girl receives a broad education as she progresses through the school, typically taking eight subjects in both the Junior Certificate and Leaving Certificate, with a selection of language, business, science and artistic subjects, as well as the core subjects of Irish, English and Maths.
 We go beyond the exam syllabus and we encourage girls to be reflective in their learning, to be independent and to question assumptions.
 Our goal is always to develop girls as inquisitive learners who are prepared for the challenges of university study and beyond.

 Our academic departments are proud of the excellent results we obtain in the State Examinations each year.
-Over the past five years our students have received A or B grades in two-thirds of examinations taken.
-In the Leaving Certificate more than 80% of examinations are sat at a higher level.
-And our students obtain almost 50% more points than the national average in the State exams.
+Over the past five years, our students have received an A or B grade in two-thirds of examinations taken.
+In the Leaving Certificate, more than 80% of examinations are sat at a higher level, and our students obtain almost 50% more points than the national average in the State exams.
 The combination of a broad curriculum, careful guidance and excellent results means that our students are always in a strong position to achieve their personal goals after their time with us.
-You can read a more detailed summary of this year’s Leaving Certificate results, in which 50% of the class achieved 500 points or higher, here.

 We have extensive guidance options available to students at all stages, combining library materials for research and face-to-face sessions with experienced experts who can advise on career options, subject choices and higher education opportunities in Ireland and overseas.
 All of our girls receive excellent advice and support, so they make the best choices and typically achieve what they need to take the next steps available to them.